A Guide to Chatbots for Ecommerce Store OwnersJune 10, 2019 - Holly Cardew

 For frequently asked questions

-Not everyone has the resources to have a customer service team on-call 24/7, making chatbots for ecommerce an excellent alternative for ensuring that queries are answered during off-peak hours.
+Not everyone has the resources to have a customer service team on-call 24/7, making chatbots an excellent alternative for ensuring that queries are answered during off-peak hours.

 Take Zendesk’s built-in chatbot, for example.